Outdoor Activities available near to Abercelyn, Bala, Snowdonia

 The Bala Sailing Club is located on the north-east end of Bala Lake only 5 minutes drive from Abercelyn.

 Mountain bikes can be rented from the Bike shop in Bala (R H Roberts).
-More information on biking
+More information on Mountain and Downhill Biking

 An easy route, suitable for beginners/children, and two harder routes at Coed-y-Brenin Forest Park near Dollgelau.